movio/react-native-rsa-signer/README.md

 `regenerateKey(alias: string): Promise<string>`

-Deletes the key pair assiciated with the give `alias` (if existed) and generates a new key pair.
-Returns the public key in `X.506 PEM` format.
+Deletes the key pair associated with the given `alias` (if existed) and generates a new key pair.
+Returns the public key in `X.509 PEM` format.

 `alias` is the name for the key pair.
 You can have multiple key pairs stored.
 To retrieve one, you need to pass the same `alias`.

 `getPublicKey(alias: string): Promise<string>`

-Returns the Public Key assotiated with the `alias` in `X.509 PEM` format.
+Returns the Public Key associated with the `alias` in `X.509 PEM` format.
 Returns null if no key pair is existed for this `alias`.

 `sign(alias: string, data: string): Promise<string>`

-Signs `data` with the private key assosiated with `alias`.
+Signs `data` with the private key associated with `alias`.
 Returns the signature in `base64` format.
 Will throw error if there's no key with this alias.

 ## Usage